 So what’s next?
 As I mentioned at the beginning of this post, Part II will be a full analysis of

 CAShapeLayer’s animatable properties, which is perhaps its most exciting aspect.
-After that, I’ll be taking some time to put together several examples of complex or interesting uses of shape layers, including some applications which may not be immediately obvious.
+After that, I’ll be taking some time to put together a few examples of complex or interesting uses of shape layers, including some applications which may not be immediately obvious.

-Unless they are forced to do otherwise.
+Unless they are forced to do so otherwise.
 To force

 CAShapeLayer—or any other layer class, for that matter—to draw at a different scale, set

 rasterizationScaleaccordingly.
-Rasterization can affect performance, especially during animations, so use them judiciously. ↩
+Rasterization can affect performance, especially during animations, so use it judiciously. ↩

 Interestingly, because iOS 7 ushered in a new era of flatter design aesthetics, designers are now creating many UI elements that are simpler.
 This means such elements are much easier to animate now.
 Previously, rich textures and lighting meant animating these types of designs was significantly more complex. ↩

 In fact, the documentation makes a point to mention that